Moving forwards – the horse, the canal, the railway, the highway, the information superhighway…

 St Mary’s Paddington Hospital is a rabbit warren of buildings that started life around the middle of the nineteenth century.
 There are frequent plans for rationalisation and enhancement, but so far not realised.
 The most notable building is in Praed St, which we come to in a few moments, the Clarence Memorial Wing Hospital, built by Sir William Emerson at the start of the last century.
 Heritage England describes it as in an ‘eclectic Renaissance style’.

 Grand Junction Arms (now Fantasia Greek restaurant) at 28 Praed Street is a charming 1930s corner public house building, with mock Tudor detailing to upper storey and faience facade below.
 Not being listed, it’s liable at any time to be knocked down, which would be a shame.
-Corner sites and pubs go together!
+Corner sites and pubs go together like ham and cheese!

 The Paddington Basin opened in 1801 and was the terminus of the Grand Junction Canal before the Regent’s Park arm was constructed a decade or so later.
 The site was chosen because of its position on the New Road which led to the east, providing for onward transport into the city.
-In its heyday, the basin was a major transhipment facility, and a hive of activity.
+In its heyday, the basin was a major transhipment facility and a hive of activity.
 After many years of neglect, the basin has now been completely re-developed, although it can still feel a little soulless.
 But basically, I feel it does everything just about right – good spaces, good materials, art and interesting bridges, hopefully the bustling life will follow, it certainly works on a summer’s day.
 It’s definitely a very great deal better than it used to be.
+As we entered through the arch, we saw the Floating Pocket Park, apparently the first of its kind in London, floating on pontoons, with lawns, raised borders, seating areas and a separate wildlife island to encourage waterfowl.
+So London does have a garden over water after all, just not the Thames…

 Sheldon Square, forming the major part of Paddington Central, is an impressive recently created space with a grass amphitheatre that features live music in summer, but inevitably in the rush to get it open they have given most of the concessions to chains – this place feels the exact opposite of the free spirit of Camden Market, which we come to later.